asseco-voice/laravel-stomp/README.md

 ### Headers

 Due to the fact that Laravel doesn't save event headers to ``failed_jobs`` table, this package is circumventing this by storing headers as a part of the payload in ``_headers`` key.
+This is all done automatically behind the scenes so no interaction is needed with it.

+If you want to append additional headers to your events, you can do so by implementing `HasHeaders` interface.

 ## Raw data

-If you wish to send event data in its raw format without Laravel wrappers, be sure to set the ``$sendRawData`` property on the event you're pushing to `true`.

-This will send only event data to broker.

-Additionally, you can add a ``public $rawData`` property to an event and fill it out with any payload.
-In case ``$rawData`` exists, it is the only set of data which will be dispatched to broker.
+In case you need your service to communicate with external non-Laravel services it is possible to circumvent Laravel event wrapping by implementing ``HasRawData`` interface.
+This will enable you to provide a custom payload to the broker.

 ## Logs